Jubilee Line Extension: Construction

+Opening

+The first phase of the extension from Stratford to North Greenwich was opened by the Deputy Prime Minister John Prescott on 14 May 1999.
+There was concern that the entire line would not be open in time for the Millennium Dome, which would open on 1 January 2000.
+The second phase between North Greenwich and Bermondsey opened on 24 September 1999.
+The extension was linked to the rest of the Jubilee line with the opening of the final phase on 20 November 1999.
+Westminster – complicated by the interface with the subsurface platforms, which remained in operation during construction – opened on 22 December 1999, shortly before the Millennium Dome deadline.
+The final construction cost of the extension was £3.5 billion.

+In March 2005, a criminal trial regarding corruption and insider information during the construction of the extension collapsed, after 21 months and a cost of £60m.

 Design

 The design of the extension is radically different from anything else on the London Underground.
 Stations are characterised by cavernous, stark interiors lined with polished metal panels and moulded concrete walls and columns. has been compared to a cathedral, with it being said that the neighbouring One Canada Square, if laid on its side, could fit in the station with room to spare. has a dramatic vertical void nearly 40 m deep.

 The size of the stations was a response to safety concerns—overcrowding and a lack of exits had been significant factors in the 1987 King's Cross disaster—and an attempt to "future-proof" stations by designing from the start for a high use.
-Most platforms and halls are full only in a busy rush hour, all provide step-free access, dual exits at either platform ends, ventilation, as well as fireproof lifts.
-To ease flow extra escalators (at least 3 per station) were installed, totalling 115 over the entire extension, increasing the total number of escalators over the entire Underground network by almost half.
+Most platforms and halls are full only in a busy rush hour, all provide step-free access, platforms have emergency exits at both ends, ventilation, as well as fireproof lifts.
+To ensure passenger flow, a large quantity of escalators (at least three per station) were installed, totalling 115 over the entire extension, increasing the total number of escalators over the entire Underground network by almost half.

+The extension was also built with a wider tunnel diameter of 4.35 m allowing a passenger walkway used for emergency purposes; unfortunately wider trains are not possible due to the narrower tunnel dimension northwards of Green Park.